-Want to learn the ways of the ninja?
-How about making your own chibi-maru lantern with a 10th-generation Kojima master, or experiencing the alluring ritual of wearing a traditional kimono?
+Want to learn the Japanese martial art of Budo?
+How about a scenic tour of Higashiyama and beyond in our Four Seasons rickshaw?
 Our dedicated Concierge team opens the doors to some of the city’s most guarded and hard-to-access sites; or, let us create a custom guided tour to satisfy all your curiosities.

 - Take a scenic tour of Higashiyama and beyond, including visits to neighbouring temples, aboard our Four Seasons rickshaw.

 Kyoto Art and History

 - There are many art museums and historical attractions across the city that display both classic and modern art.
 Our Concierge recommends the Kyoto National Museum, the Buddhist temple Rengeoin Sanjusangendo and the Kiyomizu Sannenzaka Museum – all just a short distance from our Hotel.

 - Learn the Japanese martial art of Budo at a traditional dojo training hall.
 Choose from Karate, Aikido, Kendo or Kyudo; don the traditional uniform; and train with experienced instructors to learn the outline and style of Budo and the Japanese spirit and manners.

 - Visit Gion and Pontocho Alley for exquisite dining experiences including Kyo-kaiseki, tempura, teppanyaki and sushi.
 Head to Nishiki Market and Shinkyogoku Shopping District to find local flavours and favourites.
 Just blocks from the gift shops and geisha of Hanami Dori and Shirakawa Canal is Shinmonzen-dori –“the new street in front of the gate” – a hidden jewel of Kyoto where you can discover antique treasures.